razgarabedi/Forumify/docs/troubleshooting/common-issues.md

 # Common Issues & Troubleshooting

-This guide covers frequently encountered problems and their solutions in ForumLite.
+This guide covers frequently encountered problems and their solutions in Rexerium Forum.

 ## 📋 Table of Contents